 Playing games in your living room and throwing a party for guests?
 Install the front and rear speakers in the wall at the ear level of the person standing.
 This unusually high placement of the speakers will give you a great musical sound as people move around the room.
 It also creates immersive sound effects when watching a movie.
-It is tempting to install the speakers in the wall right next to the TV for aesthetic reasons.
+It is tempting to install the speakers on the wall right next to the TV for aesthetic reasons.
 But your system will sound better if the front speakers distribute.
 If possible, position the front left and right speakers at the same distance from each other as from the main observation seat.
 It gives you a wide front soundstage that simulates theater.

 PLACING SPEAKERS IN A HOME THEATER ROOM

-Placing the speakers in a separate home theater room follows the same guidelines as above, except speaker height.
+Placing the speakers in a separate home theater speakers room follows the same guidelines as above, except for speaker height.
 Since you are not using the room for anything else, you want each speaker to be at ear level (or slightly higher) when seated.
 It will give you a better perception of the surround sound effects.

 CENTER CHANNEL PLACEMENT